akshaykrishna47/SC1015/README.md

 ### Problem Defintion
 Are we able to predict which factors are the most influential in getting people to watch a movie?

-Which model would make the best to prediction?
+Which model would make the best prediction?

 ### Models Used
 1. Linear Regression